 If the workstation needs adjusting, that is the employer's responsibility.
-The employer is also under the obligation to specifically include working independent of time and place in the risk assessment and evaluation and to properly inform the employees about their work and any measures that may be needed.
+The employer is also under the obligation to specifically include hybrid working in the risk assessment and evaluation and to properly inform the employees about their work and any measures that may be needed.
 The employer thus limits the risk of employees falling ill and their liability in this respect.